damgambit/Simpson_predictor_app/README.md

 # Simpson_predictor_app
-A simple app that predict which Simpson character you make it see!
+A simple app that predicts which Simpson character you make it see!
 Here is an example of it in action:
 <script src="http://vjs.zencdn.net/4.0/video.js"></script>